 Be part of history.
 Join us for six epic days as we explore the extraordinary voyaging traditions and cultures of Te Moana Nui a Kiwa (the Pacific).
 Register now for the very latest updates.

-Join TROTAK’s incredible story tellers as they share the story of the Ikaroa-a-Rauru waka and its captain Maia Poariki.
+Join TROTAK’s incredible story tellers as they share the story of Whirikoka and the legend of Mangataikapua oil springs, near Whatatutu.

 Nau mai, haere mai.
 Welcome aboard the MV Tākitimu.